BrendanCooney/the-ultimate-gamers-quiz/README.md

 * Github: Github is used as the primary file library or host.

 * Paint.net: I used Paint.net to rework the logo design and resize the favicon.

+* Python Tutor: This was used for running and checking functions